Backblaze/b2-sdk-python/doc/source/account_info.rst

 Implementing your own
 *********************

-When building a web service, you might want to implement your own ``AccountInfo`` class backed by a database.
-In such case, you should inherit from :py:class:`b2sdk.v1.UrlPoolAccountInfo` - it has groundwork for url pool functionality).
-If you cannot, inherit directly from :py:class:`b2sdk.v1.AbstractAccountInfo`.
+When building a web service, you might want to implement your own *AccountInfo* class backed by a database.
+In such case, you should inherit from :py:class:`b2sdk.v1.UrlPoolAccountInfo`, which has groundwork for url pool functionality).
+If you cannot use it, inherit directly from :py:class:`b2sdk.v1.AbstractAccountInfo`.

 .. code-block:: python